rapyuta-robotics/alica/docs/Alica_howto_setup_your_eclipse.md

 8. Furthermore you need to check, whether the **__cplusplus macro definition is present and if it is, whether it is set to 201103L**.
 Therefore go to the Project-Properties (as in Step 6.) and go to "C/C++ Include Paths and Symbols".
 Find the macro in the list on the right side of the window (if it is missing you are fine).
 Set __cplusplus to 201103L if necessary.

 9. Just to be sure, regenerate the index by "right-click on the project folder-->index-->rebuild".
 This will take a while and you can see the progress in the lower right edge of Eclipse.
 If you still have unresolved include errors or something similar in your error tab, double-click on those errors.
-Sometimes they vanish by open the corresponding files.
+Sometimes they vanish by opening the corresponding files.

 10. Eclipse has extensive formatting configuration capabilities.
 To add our formatting profile to Eclipse, perform the following steps: